Rain in Art – Paintings for Pluviophiles

 In this painting, there is a plunging perspective of the fields visible from his window, under the cover of a heavy rain shower.
 Van Gogh chose muted colors to emphasize the biting cold mist and heavy rains.
 The influence of Japanese woodblocks is evident here in Van Gogh’s depiction of rain with dark parallel lines across the canvas.
 There is also a set of diagonal strokes that create a screen of raindrops visible close to the window.

-Utagawa Kunisada, known as Toyokuni III, was a celebrated ukiyo-e artist that participated in the captivating Japanese phenomena of depicting rain in woodblock prints.
+Utagawa Kunisada, known as Toyokuni III, was a celebrated ukiyo-e artist that participated in the captivating Japanese phenomenon of depicting rain in woodblock prints.
 In this composition, we can see the depiction of a scenic landscape with rolling hills and a pool of water.
 There are several figures that emerge upon a closer inspection of this artwork and they appear to be completely unaffected by the rain as they continue to engage in their various pursuits.
 The rain is portrayed in the typical ukiyo-e fashion of evenly spaced parallel strokes.

 This painting was published by Yamaguchiya Tōbei, Kinkōdō in the Unlimited Series of Landscapes collection.